solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00__Getting_Started.md

 When you are done developing for the day, you can stop Flexible Server.
 This feature helps keep the organizational costs low.

-## Development languages

-Once an editor is selected, the next step is to pick a development language or platform.
-Below are some quick links:

-[PHP]

-[Java]

-[Python]

-[Other notable languages for MySQL apps]

 ## Resources

 - [App Service overview](https://docs.microsoft.com/azure/app-service/overview)